uu-core/project2023/baseband/README.md

 The implementation for backscatter tag onboard control unit to generate an information-bearing 2-FSK signal using Raspberry Pi Pico PIO.
 The stdout (printf) has been directed to USB.

+## Update
+This directory is largly obsolet (generate and assemble PIO during compilation).
+Please use the `project_pico_libs` instead (generate and assemble PIO at run-time) as shown in `carrier-receiver-baseband`.

 ## Repo Organization
 - `generate-backscatter-pio.py` provides a script to generate a PIO file for the desired shift frequencies and baud-rate.
 - `backscatter.pio` provides an example output of `generate-backscatter-pio.py`